ishkapoor2000/PRACTICE_HACKTOBERFEST2021/Programming/Programming_CONTRIBUTION.md

 <h3 align="center">
 <a href="https://hacktoberfest.digitalocean.com/"><img src="https://64.media.tumblr.com/7fea346d43dff365ad54f4a33441389f/1473908e7816c915-fe/s540x810/80ecb48ebe2db3aa0b3e2757ce10c71d5b3acbc9.png"></a>
   </h3>
-When it comes to Electric & Electronics domain practice makes one perfect!
+When it comes to Software, Tech & Programming domain practice makes one perfect!
 (Whether you are a beginner or on the way to becoming a pro) join us this Hacktoberfest 🎊 to practice and sharpen your analysing skill and develop new projects.
+Programming logic improves by practice.
+You are smart from the very beginning.
+With programming, you continuously train yourself with real-world problems that test the better out of your current logic skills.
+By practicing more and more you get better and this improves your logic, development and analytics.
 Work your way up through a self-choosen project that interest you.
 All that matters is making this October a month of learning and winning Schwags 👕

 <h2>
  What is Hacktoberfest2021 :thinking:?